mcsuGH/bookmark_manager_day2/README.md

 As a user
 So that I am able to remove websites I no longer use
 I would like to delete from my list of bookmarks

+As a user
+So that I can keep the links in my bookmarks up to date I would like to be able to update my bookmarks
 ```

 ## Domain Model